-While many media are seeing audience boosts during the Covid-19 outbreak, the fortunes are certainly mixed across TV, radio, publishers, online and Out of Home.
-The audiences to some media are affected by peoples’ travel patterns and advertising impact can be affected by where people go and the opportunities they have to buy products and services.
+While many media experienced audience boosts during the Covid-19 outbreak, the fortunes were mixed across TV, radio, publishers, online and Out of Home.
+The audiences to certain media are profoundly affected by peoples’ travel patterns.
+Advertising impact can be affected by where people go and the opportunities, they have to buy products and services.
 For example, OOH advertising consists of the people driving, walking or otherwise passing by advertising frames or panels, radio is heavily influenced by the morning routine and commute and publishers rely on readers picking up or being handed their daily or monthly read when travelling and commuting.

-With around 30 countries and more than a third of the global population in lockdown at the beginning of April, the number of travellers has greatly reduced.
-But, most people still leave their homes on occasion and the frequency with which they do so and the places they visit will no doubt change from week to week, as the crisis evolves.
-In China, for example, the lockdown is already being eased and the airport is now open in Wuhan.
+With around 30 countries and more than a third of the global population in lockdown at the beginning of April, the number of travellers greatly diminished.
+But most people still needed to leave their homes on occasion and the frequency with which they did so and the places they visited changed from week to week, as the crisis evolved.
+With new lockdowns in the second half of the year, travel patterns have been disrupted again in some countries.

 Our Population Movement Atlas (PMA) offers weekly updates on vehicular and pedestrian volumes by location type (roadside, retail, transit etc.) and can also be configured to deliver more detailed breakdowns such as daily or even hourly movements.
 More granular geographic and other analyses are also possible.